RayK3/mini-api/README.md

 To start the API, run: `npm start`

 Then the API should be available at http://localhost:3000, with an available endpoint located at http://localhost:3000/users

+## Viewing endpoints
+To view endpoints, it is recommended to copy and paste the API specification file [mini-api.yaml](mini-api.yaml) to the online editor at https://editor.swagger.io.
+There, you can view all endpoint parameters and return values.
+The editor can also send requests to the API using curl in order to test functionality.